Skip to main content

 let refund_amount = funded_amount - tx_fee;

+// 3.
+We construct the note finalization payloads with the correct amounts and hiding points to get the note

 // 4.
-We finalize the hiding points to get the note hashes.

-// 5.
-At last we emit the note hashes.
+At last we emit the note hashes and the final note logs.

 // --> Once the tx is settled user and fee recipient can add the notes to their pixies.